Yiong Con-ziin

 Yiong Con-ziin (楊長鎮 (Yáng Chángzhèn); born 22 April 1963) is a Taiwanese politician.
-He worked in several capacities within the Democratic Progressive Party, and was named minister of the Hakka Affairs Council on 20 May 2020.
+He worked in several capacities within the Democratic Progressive Party and was named minister of the Hakka Affairs Council on 20 May 2020.

-Early life
+Early life and education

 Yiong was born on 22 April 1963.
 He was raised in Shitan, Miaoli, and speaks Taiwanese Hakka.
 He is a graduate of Tunghai University.